Educational Workshops

 Increased attention to sexual violence on college campuses over the past several years is a huge win for student activists!
 Unfortunately, it has also come with a fair amount of confusion and disagreement about effective strategies for addressing sexual violence.
 In this interactive workshop, we explore the differences between awareness, response, and prevention of violence.
 We will also develop strategies to stop violence from happening in the first place within our own circles of influence.

-Most students have learned about consent as an enthusiastic “yes.”
-In this workshop, student facilitators lead a discussion diving deeper into the nuances of consent, tuning-in, healthy relationships, and coercion, giving students the opportunity to have the conversations that are important to them.
+In this workshop, student facilitators lead a discussion diving deeper into topics such as consent, tuning-in, healthy relationships, and coercion, giving students the opportunity to have the conversations that are important to them.
 Through these discussion-based workshops, students create dialogue with their peers by analyzing their own life experiences and how they affect their understanding of harm.
+To address sensitive questions, students can participate anonymously, providing them with a safe avenue to seek answers they might find difficult to express.
 Students gain a deeper understanding of their own capability to cause harm, better ways to communicate with their peers or partners, and ultimately how to avoid causing harm through self-awareness and accountability.